Fluctuation Spectra and Force Generation in Non-equilibrium Systems: General Phenomenology of Narrow Unimodal Spectra

 \section{General Phenomenology of Narrow Unimodal Spectra}

 Importantly, the phenomenology of non-monotonic, and even oscillatory, forces is generic for sufficiently narrow, unimodal spectra.
-To see this, we perform a Taylor expansion of a general uni-modal spectrum, $G(k)$, about its maximum at $k = k_{\mathrm{max}}$; we find that
+To see this, and to make some general quantitative predictions, we perform a Taylor expansion of a general uni-modal spectrum, $G(k)$, about its maximum at $k = k_{\mathrm{max}}$, to find that

 where $G_0 = G(k_{\mathrm{max}})$, $G_2 = G''(k_{\mathrm{max}})$ and $\nu = \sqrt{-2G_0/G_2}$ is the peak width based on a parabolic approximation.
 In the narrow-peak limit ($\nu \ll \pi/L$, $\nu \ll k_{\mathrm{max}}$), the force close to the $n^{th}$ peak is given by